-The first semester of the PATHS Certificate Program will provide both core competency and enrichment classes, preparing students to work in their chosen fields of study in a wide range of community settings.
-Students must successfully complete the classroom component of the program in order to be placed in a practicum for the second semester.
+The first year of the PATHS Certificate Program will provide both core competency and enrichment classes, preparing students to work in their chosen fields of study in a wide range of community settings.
+Students must successfully complete the classroom component of the program in order to be placed in a practicum for the second year.
 Course content and competency testing will be modified based on individual learning styles and needs.

 Enrichment courses offer students skill sets that exceed the minimum requirements community service providers may be able to offer.
 These additional skills can grant graduates broader opportunities in their chosen field.

 - What is the Role of a Direct Support Professional?

 - Person-Centered Plan Facilitation

 - Supporting Friendships and Relationships

 - Positive Behavior Supports